mosesbabu/Rewarder/README.md

 * Know Bugs

-        $ Voucher may not generate perfectly as required to be fixed
+        * Voucher may not generate perfectly as required to be fixed
+        *
-        $ Eligibiity by date of birth not perfectly working
+        * Eligibiity by date of birth not perfectly working
+        *
-		$ Voucher is notautomatically calculated
+		* Voucher is notautomatically calculated
+		*

 * Setting up the Database

         To be able to use the app you need toconfigure the database.
 * Create a mysql database with a name of your choice you can use xampp
 * change the configurations in your .env file
+* run
-        * run php artisan migrate
+        *  php artisan migrate

 * To run the application, in your terminal:

-        $ run php artisan serve
+        $  php artisan serve
-        $ run npm run watch in another terminal
+        $  npm run watch in another terminal

 ## Testing the Application
 *